 World of Warcraft: Battle for Azeroth beta

 Beta is usually a catchall term that includes the alpha phase as well, and simply means whatever part of testing is available to the public.
 Alpha testing for Legion started nine months before its release and just three after it was announced, and was longer and more in-depth than most.
-If the same pattern was followed, we'd expect to see it in late February.
-This would match up with suspected 7.3.5 release dates in January.
+It appears a similar pattern could be being followed this year, with the first alpha arriving at the end of January.

 All the new BFA features and content are on the two new continents, Kul Tiras and Zandalar, which are explored by the Alliance and Horde respectively.
 Horde players will need to persuade the trolls of Zandalar to lend their naval might to the war effort, while Alliance players will travel to the home of Jaina Proudmoore and rally its inhabitants to fight for their cause.

 In gameplay terms you'll level on your own continent, then both will open up once you hit max to do world quests and continue the storyline.
 They each contain three zones, broken down like this:

 - Kul Tiras

 - Stormsong Valley - the place where Kul Tiran ships are blessed by Sea Priests.
 There are probably Old Gods here.

 - Drustvar - playable at BlizzCon, this area concerns a mysterious village and its frozen inhabitants.